awpas50/ClickerGame/README.md

 {
     [Header("House")]
     public float[,] saveData_housePos;
+    public int saveData_allHousesCount;

-    // Will be called in the script "SaveLoadHandler" public AllSaveData()
+    // Will be called in SaveLoadHandler.cs
+    public AllSaveData()
     {
         StoreHouseData();
     }
     private void StoreHouseData()
     {
-        // House data
-        GameObject[] allHouses = GameObject.FindGameObjectsWithTag("House");
+        // Obtain all the houses with the tag 'House' in the scene GameObject[] allHouses = GameObject.FindGameObjectsWithTag("House");
-        allHouses_int = allHouses.Length;
+        // The number of houses has to be stored.
+This will be used when loading. saveData_allHousesCount = allHouses.Length;
+        // Initializing the array
         saveData_housePos = new float[allHouses.Length, 3];
         for (int i = 0; i < allHouses.Length; i++)
         {
+            // Storing a Vector3 variable into 3 float variables.
             saveData_housePos[i, 0] = allHouses[i].transform.position.x;
             saveData_housePos[i, 1] = allHouses[i].transform.position.y;
             saveData_housePos[i, 2] = allHouses[i].transform.position.z;